AVIX SUPPORT

 https://www.openshot.org/

-I have a closed tab/a tree/something else and cannot find it again
+I have a closed a tab/window and cannot find it again, how can I open it again?

 You can click the button “Reset current perspective” at the top of the screen at any time to restore the perspective to its initial layout.
 If you have minimized a view, then it is in the left margin and you can restore it from there.